[October 28th - 30th / via zoom webinar]

-Subjectivity reconsidered – A Dialogue Beyond the Cultural Hiatus
+Subjectivity reconsidered beyond the Cultural Divide

 Professor Serrano de Haro is research fellow at the Centre of Human and Social Sciences of Madrid and of Spain’s High Council of Scientific Research.
 Ex-president of the Spanish Society of Phenomenology, his main published works are Cuerpo vivido (Ediciones Encuentro 2010), Paseo filosófico en Madrid.
 Introducción a Husserl (Trotta 2016), Hannah Arendt (RBA 2016), “En los límites de la fenomenología: el análisis del dolor físico” (Biblos 2010), “Is Pain an Intentional Experience?”
 (Phenomenology 2010), “Apariciones y eclipses del cuerpo propio” (Comares 2013), among others.
 He is one of the main Spanish translators of Husserl’s work into Spanish.

 Those interested in participating can send their abstracts to: firstname.lastname@example.org until 09.15.2020.
+Their abstract must not exceed 250 word limit.
 By 30.09.2020 you will be notified if you are part of the program.